 The Council works with Norfolk County Council, other Norfolk District Councils, the Police, NHS, Central Government departments, businesses, and voluntary and community groups.
-This has increased due to the need for various agencies to work together during the COVID-19 pandemic and more recently in regard to supporting refugees from Ukraine.

 The Council consults with members of the public through a number of avenues from workshops, telephone calls, social media channels and the website, to gauge public opinion on a number of issues such as shaping the budget, the development of the Local Plan and the Council Tax Support Scheme.
-The Council, alongside South Norfolk Council, is currently looking to establish a 'Customer Panel', which will be made up of residents and those who work in the districts.
+The Council, alongside South Norfolk Council, has established a 'Customer Panel', which is made up of residents and those who work in the districts.
 This Panel will provide valuable feedback on services with a view to ensure continued improvement and a first-class customer experience.
-We will start recruiting to the Panel in June 2022.